Davis, T. Cuffed or uncuffed tubes?, Don't Forget the Bubbles, 2018. Available at:

 MLB reports were reviewed to look for findings consistent with clinically significant acquired endotracheal tube-related pathology (within six months of intubation).

-Demographics were analysed including age, sex, prematurity, comorbidities, duration of ventilation, number of intubations, duration of admission.
+Demographics were analyzed including age, sex, prematurity, comorbidities, duration of ventilation, number of intubations, duration of admission.

 What did they find?